Multiple kernel learning for integrative consensus clustering of 'omic datasets

 \section{Abstract}

-\textbf{Summary:} Diverse applications -- particularly in tumour subtyping -- have demonstrated the importance of integrative clustering as a means to combine information from multiple high-dimensional omics datasets.
-Cluster-Of-Clusters Analysis (COCA) is a popular integrative clustering method that has been widely applied in the context of tumour subtyping.
-However, the properties of COCA have never been systematically explored, and the robustness of this approach to the inclusion of noisy datasets, or datasets that define conflicting clustering structures, is unclear.\\ We rigorously benchmark COCA, and present Kernel Learning Integrative Clustering (KLIC) as an alternative strategy.
+\textbf{Summary:} Diverse applications -- particularly in tumour subtyping -- have demonstrated the importance of integrative clustering techniques for combining information from multiple data sources.
+Cluster Of Clusters Analysis (COCA) is one such approach that has been widely applied in the context of tumour subtyping.
+However, the properties of COCA have never been systematically explored, and its robustness to the inclusion of noisy datasets is unclear.\\ We rigorously benchmark COCA, and present Kernel Learning Integrative Clustering (KLIC) as an alternative strategy.
 KLIC frames the challenge of combining clustering structures as a multiple kernel learning problem, in which different datasets each provide a {\em weighted} contribution to the final clustering.
 This allows the contribution of noisy datasets to be down-weighted relative to more informative datasets.
-We show through extensive simulation studies that KLIC is more robust than COCA in a variety of situations. \\ \textbf{Availability:} R code to run KLIC and COCA can be found at \url{https://github.com/acabassi/klic} \\ \textbf{Contact:} \href{alessandra.cabassi@mrc-bsu.cam.ac.uk}{alessandra.cabassi@mrc-bsu.cam.ac.uk}, \href{paul.kirk@mrc-bsu.cam.ac.uk}{paul.kirk@mrc-bsu.cam.ac.uk}\\
+We compare the performances of KLIC and COCA in a variety of situations through simulation studies.
+We also present the output of KLIC and COCA in real data applications to cancer subtyping and transcriptional module discovery.\\ \textbf{Availability:} R packages \textit{klic} and \textit{coca} are available on the Comprehensive R Archive Network.\\ \textbf{Contact:} \href{alessandra.cabassi@mrc-bsu.cam.ac.uk}{alessandra.cabassi@mrc-bsu.cam.ac.uk}, \href{paul.kirk@mrc-bsu.cam.ac.uk}{paul.kirk@mrc-bsu.cam.ac.uk}\\